skrillcii/dotfile/kernel/upgrade_remove_kernel.md

 # Upgrade or Remove Kernel

-This is a note on how to upgrade and remove kernels e.g. when there is security patch update, or boot partition space is running low.
+This is a note on how to upgrade and remove kernels. e.g. when there is security patch update, or boot partition space is running low.

 ## Instructions - To Remove
 1. Check the current kernel version
 ```
 $ uname -r